5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Array 2 (Line-In, manual mode) is an extra Line-In connection with path 8 – 35 – 24.
 It can be used to override the Line-In of the Headphone jack in order to attach a different mic or audio input to it.

 Since the T530 uses a Combojack which integrates the input and output into the Headphone jack, simply plugging a headset into it reserves the Line-In as long as it is physically connected because headsets have a plug with 4 poles (Mic, Ground, L and R Audio).
-So automatic swithing to a Line-In of the dock is not possible.
+So automatic switching to a Line-In of the dock is not possible.
 Therefore, you have to switch between Line-In of the dock and the Line-In of the HP jack manually in System Settings:

 ![Lineinswitch](https://user-images.githubusercontent.com/76865553/173165968-e4a607c7-a32b-4610-a7c3-1f44e4c40b55.png)